MarkoSterk/PyJolt/README.md

 scheduler: Scheduler = Scheduler()
 ```

-It can then be initilized with the application the same as the Authentication extension.
+It can then be added to application configs like the Authentication extension.

 ```
-#__init__.py

-def create_app(configs: Config) -> PyJolt:
-    .
-    .
-    .
-    from app.scheduler import scheduler
-    scheduler.init_app(app)
+EXTENSIONS: List[str] = [
+    'app.extensions:db',
+    'app.extensions:migrate',
+    'app.authentication:auth',
+    'app.scheduler:scheduler'
+]
 ```

 All methods defined in the Scheduler class and decorated with the @schedule_job decorator will be run with provided parameters.
 The extension uses the APScheduler